South Pacific Television: History

-The channel, then known as TV2, first went to air on 30 June 1975.
+The channel, then known under the temporary name of TV2, first went to air on 30 June 1975.
 It was the second national government television channel to be established in the country that year, after Television One went to air on 1 April, replacing the former New Zealand Broadcasting Corporation's TV service.

-In its first week, the network held New Zealand's first Telethon in aid of the St John Ambulance.
+In its first week, the network held New Zealand's first Telethon in aid of the St. John's Ambulance.
 It raised $593,878.

-The channel could only be picked up in Auckland and Christchurch when it first went to air, but it was limited in Christchurch due to a faulty transmitter.
+The channel could only be received in Auckland and Christchurch when it first went to air.
+Broadcast hours in Christchurch were initially limited while technicians rectified a faulty aerial at the city's Sugarloaf transmitter.
 It was another three months before the Waikato and Bay of Plenty got coverage and by late November, the channel was available in Wellington before spreading throughout the rest of the country.
+As consequence of picking up two of the former NZBC TV infrastructures, it inherited AKTV2 and CHTV3's production facilities.
+The station carried advertising five days a week, taking days off on Fridays and Sundays.